adrybakov/rad-tools/docs/source/user-guide/module/crystal/lattice.rst

     For each Bravais lattice type there is a predefined path and set of kpoints in reciprocal space.
 See :ref:`guide_crystal_bravais-lattices` for more details.
+    The unit cell has to be standardized to use the predefined paths and kpoints.

 For the full guide on how to use :py:class:`.Kpoints` class see :ref:`guide_crystal_kpoints`.